AdobeDocs/platform-learn.en/help/data-collection/web-sdk/implementation-tutorial/configure-the-client/implement-product-page-data-layer.md

 You likely also want to track when the user clicks on the [!UICONTROL Add to cart] button.

-To do this, create a function that will be called when the user clicks the [!UICONTROL Add to cart] button.
+To do this, create a function that is called when the user clicks the [!UICONTROL Add to cart] button.

 ```js
 window.onAddToCartClick = function() {